 Mobile User Experience (UX) is not just critical to retailers in the eCommerce space but also to your non profit organization.
 In absence of an impressive UX, your app is likely to get cornered by 75.4 million of donors, the millennials.

 And It’s Serious Because Unlike Baby Boomers, Millennials Hate Poor UX

-The millennials are the largest cohort by population in the US and, interestingly, they are the largest cohort of donors as well.
+The millennials are the largest cohort of the population in the US and, interestingly, they are the largest cohort of donors as well.
 But they are highly impatient and intolerant towards inefficiency.
 Brad Szollose, the author of Liquid Leadership and an expert on millennials say “while baby boomers were tolerant of waste, millennials hate waste and inefficiency with a passion”.

-It was said in the context of the organizational inefficiency that is a major cause behind the failure of half of the nonprofits that are set up every year.
+It was said in the context of the organizational inefficiency that is a major cause of the failure of half of the nonprofits that are set up every year.
 Since fundraising is an integral component, you must pay attention to it leaving no loopholes in your fundraising software that could deter serious donors.

-Cheat Sheet to Help You Avoid UX Mistakes in Non Profit Fundraising Apps
+Cheat Sheet to Help You Avoid UX Mistakes in Non-Profit Fundraising Apps

 1. Forcing Users to Register Before They Know Your Objectives

 Imagine you had to buy a souvenir item while you were on a trip.
 But on the entry gate, you were asked to enter your name, contact details, etc. So what you did?
 Wasn’t it disgusting simply?